arkhn/pyrog/server/README.md

         git push --tags api/vX.Y.Z

-Providing that the CI workflow is successful (which should always be the case on `master`...), a new image will soon be available on DockerHub with the specified tag.
+Providing that the CI workflow is successful (which should always be the case on `main`...), a new image will soon be available on DockerHub with the specified tag.

 ### 3. Pull the tagged image